 Cloud Nine Overview

 The sequel to Holic Online, Cloud Nine has the same anime style – only better!
 Known as Holic 2 in Asia, Cloud Nine offers three playable races and six classes to chose from.
 Each class can select a sub-class upon reaching Level 20, which uses a portion of the original class' skill set.
 Another interesting feature is the monster card feature, which allows players to tame nearly any monster in the game and even transform into monsters.
 Cloud Nine offers a very simple MMORPG experience.
 Players must join either the nation of Primus Union or Ganav Libero, and may form guilds to take on more difficult monsters or to battle other players.
+The game shut down on September 5, 2017.

 Cloud Nine Key Features: